Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 • Select edit in the dropdown menu for the Action column.

-• The save account under dropdown list should have the Parent account which is need to be selected.
+• The savings account under the dropdown list should have the Parent account which needs to be selected.

-• Finally, You need to press save tab for saving all the changes.
+• Finally, You need to press the save tab to save all the changes.

 For every subaccount, repeat these procedures.